-It’s not long until this year’s race.
-We hope training is going is well but to help you on your way, here are some helpful tips on pieces of kit that you should consider for race day.
+With only 100 days to go until this year’s Braveheart, here are some helpful tips on the kit that you should consider for race day.

 A wetsuit of course is needed, but make sure it fits properly.
 Many people have a wetsuit that is too big for them, creating spaces for water to sit and cool you down.
 Wetsuits work by having a very thin layer of water between the neoprene and skin that heats up and insulates you.
 But any areas where water gathers will counter act that effect dramatically and this is the main reason for people getting cold whilst open water swimming.
-In each year of the race the water has consistently been around 14 degrees and given the summer we’ve had it’s likely to be no less this year.
-Certainly not unbearable but far from balmy, so prepare accordingly.
+In each year of the race the water has consistently been around 13/14 degrees; certainly not unbearable but far from balmy, so prepare accordingly.
 If you’re looking for extra layers, a neoprene skull cap is a great idea and neoprene shorts under your wetsuit also significantly increase your warmth.

 By now you should have settled on your bike choice and be doing a good amount of your rides on it.
 If you’re using a road bike and provided you feel comfortable doing so, use tri bars as the course is pretty flat and fast with good surfaces.
 Think carefully about how you plan on fuelling yourself during the bike and in particular how you can best easily access nutrition.
 Back pockets on bike jerseys are a common form of nutrition transport, but they’re tight and often not the easiest to readily grab during a race.
 So consider a bike pouch that sits on your top tube or something similar.